Monday, September 23, 2024

 BRANDS ATTACK, TRADITION HOLDS ON

-• Place de Furstenberg, which is the setting for the last scene of a movie about the 19th-century elite :
+• Place de Furstenberg, where the last scene of a movie about the 19th-century elite is set:

 -The Age of Innocence by Martin Scorsese with